If you’re a non-profit, you can skip this chapter.

 Which means on average, how much each subscriber is worth to you.
 You'll then know how much you can afford to spend on getting a new subscriber (hint: spend less than this ALTV to profit).

 (unlimited ad spend → unlimited traffic → more mahhhney)

 Wouldn’t you agree “revenue” is a much more accurate indicator of how your business is doing?

 - Email opens, clicks, number subscribers and followers, number of people visiting your website -- these stats have their places, but they’re all vanity metrics -- they make you feel good but they don’t put money directly into your bank account.

 - Revenue and earnings -- they make you feel good but they ALSO put money into your bank account.

-It’s pretty obvious one would use (2) as the basis when evaluating whether their business performance.
+It’s pretty obvious one would use (2) as the basis when evaluating their business performance.